hamhub7/CLONE-nx/README.md

 - You cloned a commit that doesn't compile (unlikely)
 - Your folder is named something other than `Clone-nx`; solution is to `ln -s Clone-nx.json config.json`
 - Your directory's full path has spaces in it (usually your account name)

+##Upcoming Features
+1. A UI. maybe GUI if possible im still learning.
+2. The ability to change the speed of the virtual controllers.
+3. A axis editor.
+4. The option to use a controller combination if you dont have access to a keyboard at all times mainly for handheld mode in mind.